 - publishing information (such as on examination notice boards, and for University prospectuses and marketing materials);

 - use of photographs on the University website and in marketing materials either taken direct from the student card or taken specifically;

-- operating a CCTV and automatic number plate recognition system; and
+- operating a CCTV and automatic number plate recognition system;

-The University (via academic departments, Student Services and other ancillary departments) discloses student information to a variety of recipients, including third part organisations, some not connected to the University including but not limited to:
+The University (via academic departments, Student Services and other ancillary departments) discloses student information to a variety of recipients, including third party organisations, some not connected to the University including but not limited to: